MrKevinOConnell/website/front/blogs/how-my-life-was-changed-as-a-result-of-solo-traveling.md

 - I need some form of a high level plan.
   - I tended to have better days when I had an idea of what I wanted to do, but there was nothing concrete.
 - I prefer working remote or hybrid.
-  - After doing this, I strongly am for remote working.
-I want to have the freedom to recreate this past month even if I am working during it.
+  - I want to have the freedom to recreate this past month even if I am working during it.
 - I am a lot happier when I focus on the things that I am passionate about.
 I hope this leads to more success 😄.

 ---